some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 To counter this, I recommend setting the maximum MTU size explicitly in your cluster (and pod, for that matter).
 I'd love to show you a simple code snippet of how to do this with the correct sizing, but there's about a million variables based on what else is in your network and what CI tool you're using.

-> **Note**
->
-> Specific to GitHub Actions in Kubernetes, [actions-runner-controller](https://github.com/actions-runner-controller/actions-runner-controller) has some guidance on setting the MTU size explicitly [here](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/TROUBLESHOOTING.md#outgoing-network-action-hangs-indefinitely).
+:information_source: Specific to GitHub Actions in Kubernetes, [actions-runner-controller](https://github.com/actions-runner-controller/actions-runner-controller) has some guidance on setting the MTU size explicitly [here](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/TROUBLESHOOTING.md#outgoing-network-action-hangs-indefinitely).
+{: .notice--info}

 ![slide-11](/assets/graphics/2022-11-21-cloud-native/slide-11.jpg)

 Managed services, such as Azure's [AKS](https://azure.microsoft.com/en-us/products/kubernetes-service/) or Amazon's [EKS](https://aws.amazon.com/eks/), make a lot of these problems disappear.
 Specifically, a lot of the problems related to managing your hardware, hypervisor, and VMs that host/run Kubernetes.
 It also takes away resource allocation problems, allowing you to scale as needed instantly.

-On a self-managed cluster, if it thinks it has 100 virtual CPUs for worker nodes, but in truth, you've used some fancy hypervisor setting to overallocate - this'll be good until it actually needs to use everything it thinks it has but can't provision it.
+On a self-managed cluster, if it thinks it has 100 virtual CPUs for worker nodes, but in truth, you've used some fancy hypervisor setting to over-allocate - this'll be good until it actually needs to use everything it thinks it has but can't provision it.
 The Kubernetes scheduler is only as smart as what it can see.
 A managed service handles scaling for you invisibly.

 That's not without a cost.
 Cost planning and optimization for managed services is an entirely different exercise than owning/operating datacenters.
 You should contact the account team of the service(s) you're looking at for a better understanding of how charges are incurred because that's way outside the scope of this talk! :grinning: